Prepare and plot response curve data for Hmsc models

 Logical.
 Whether to clean up temporary files.
 Defaults to

-.- verbose
+TRUE.- verbose

 Logical.
 Whether to print a message upon successful saving of files.
 Defaults to

-.- model_dir
+FALSE.- model_dir

 Character.
 Path to the root directory containing fitted models.
 The function reads data from the

-subdirectory, which is created byresp_curv_prepare_data
+response_curves_datasubdirectory, which is created byrc_prepare_data.- env_file

 Character.
 Path to the environment file containing paths to data sources.
 Defaults to

-.- plotting_alpha
+.env.- plotting_alpha

 Numeric.
 Opacity level for response curve lines (0 = fully transparent, 1 = fully opaque).
 Default: 0.3.